mcclure/vcxproj-cmake-sharing-example/README.md

 ### TEST IT: VISUAL STUDIO

 Double-click `Project.vcxproj`.
+Let it upgrade if it wants (this may remove the vcxproj).
 Select "Build"->"Build Solution".

 Now run `.\x64\Debug\Project.exe`.